ratharva/PolicyForge/docs/README.md

   train_loop.py, train.py, prepare_data.py, history.py, requirements.txt
 ```

-Full detail on each piece lives in the step/deep-dive docs above, not here.
+Full detail on each piece lives in the code itself -- every module here has
+a docstring explaining its role and how it fits together.